remicres/otbtf/README.md

 ### Docker

-Use the latest image from dockerhub:
+Use the latest CPU or GPU-enabled image from dockerhub:
 ```
-docker run mdl4eo/otbtf3.1:cpu-basic otbcli_PatchesExtraction -help
+docker run mdl4eo/otbtf:3.3.0-cpu otbcli_PatchesExtraction -help
 ```

 Read more in the [docker use documentation](doc/DOCKERUSE.md).